agarrharr/weboftomorrowpodcast.com/_posts/2017-08-07-gatsby-kyle-mathews.md

 <dt>Kyle</dt>
 <dd>No, so we talked earlier about the startup.
 So I built the first version Gatsby just to build that website basically, and I started working on the next major version of Gatsby that was released a few weeks ago when I quit that startup.
 I quit that startup I was looking around.
 Ok what's the next big thing I'm going to do?
 And Gatsby seemed...
 There's just tons of changes right now around how we build stuff for the web and a lot of the mainstays of tools for building websites, like WordPress, Drupal, Joomla, a whole host of proprietary tools.
 They just don't work as well anymore with how we've all shifted to using smartphones all the time.
 And the billions of people coming online in other countries that are on smartphones on crappy networks and so forth.</dd>
 <dd>Most of the old tools assume you're on desktop and have a reliable network connection.
 And when you shift away from that world, all of a sudden these sites get super slow.
 I profiled downy.com a while ago and on a 3G network on smartphone it was 18 seconds or something to load, which is just insane.
 You have this pretty high profile site that's just yeah horrendously unoptimized.</dd>
-The point is, I was looking around, and a ton of companies know that they need to have their websites work
-<dd>fast on mobile and they just don't have the tools to do it and really technically advanced companies are just building stuff custom in-house, but that's only a few small percentages of companies that are able to do that.
+<dd>The point is, I was looking around, and a ton of companies know that they need to have their websites work fast on mobile and they just don't have the tools to do it and really technically advanced companies are just building stuff custom in-house, but that's only a few small percentages of companies that are able to do that.
 That have the engineering talent and vision and a critical need to spend the 500k or something to build their own framework in-house to power things.</dd>
 <dt>Adam</dt>
 <dd>I noticed something else really cool about Gatsby, is if you turn off JavaScript, it still works.
 At least the initial page loads and all the links work.
 It just does a full network request.
 That's pretty cool.</dd>
 <dt>Kyle</dt>